Rui Pinto has undergraduate degrees (bachelor and master) in Biomedical Engineering from Instituto Superior Técnico of the University of Lisbon.

 His PD-FCT AIM project is entitled “Thin-film MEMS and NEMS for biosensing applications”.
 This project takes place at INESC MN and INL.
 The thesis is supervised by João Pedro Conde (INESC MN and Department of Bioengineering of Técnico) and co-supervised by João Gaspar (INL).
 His doctoral program started on October 1st 2015.

-- Integration of the MEMS mass sensor with compact electronic readout circuitry.
+- Integration of the MEMS mass sensor with compact electronic readout circuitry in order to obtain a lab-on-chip platform.

 - Apply the MEMS mass sensor to biosensing: the specific detection of molecules of interest (biomarkers for medical diagnosis, food contaminants, environmental pollutants, etc.)

-- Integration of MEMS resonators with a frequency tracking circuit.
+- Integration of MEMS resonators with a frequency tracking circuit or oscillator.

 - Supervision of MEMS experiments involving students of the Advanced Experimental Physics IST course (2016).